DmitryOlshansky/no-bullshit-elastic/README.md

 # Stay on bleeding edge or die trying!

 # This should show quite chatty log that shows good info, really good debugging aid.
-elasticsearch-6.3.0/bin/elasticsearch

-# Elasticsearch log will shows the following cool stuff and more:
-# state of cluster as it comes up, plugins, system settings
-# and warnings that should be all adressed before going
-# to production, usually.
-#
 # Keep it running!
-Open new window or tab as needed but keep this one.
+Open new window or tab as needed but keep this one open.
 #
-# We will look in these logs for debugging later if needed.
-# Quite probably, yes and more then once! ;)
-#
+elasticsearch-6.3.0/bin/elasticsearch

 # Alternative is to use sysyemd if you'd like to run it as a service
-# but at least 1-2G (the more the better up to ~16Gb) would be needed to run it.
 # .deb package should install it like that.
-Then:
+# Use typical for systemd command:
 systemctl start elasticsearch # it may use other service name, I did not try .deb package

 # In any case - test local ElasticSearch with curl or wget or httpie or Postman ...